 - Reduce the chance of your cancer coming back.

 - Improve the lives of your loved ones by eliminating their exposure to second-hand smoke.

-- Reduces your chance of getting diabetes, or if you have it, stopping improves control of your blood sugar
+- Reduce your chance of getting diabetes, or if you have it, stopping improves control of your blood sugar.